 Bear in mind this lens does not have image stabilization.

-Overall, really nice build quality.
+Overall, excellent build quality.

 This lens will capture your subject beautifully, whether you are shooting portraits on location or street photography in the city.

-With close focus up to 1:2 Macro capabilities, you can achieve some really stunning detail when portraits come into focus at long-range distances.
+With close focus up to 1:2 Macro capabilities, you can achieve some stunning detail when portraits come into focus at long-range distances.